-The randomised phase will last for 48 weeks during which participants will be asked to attend four follow-up visits and to continue online self-reports using True Colours.
+The randomised phase will last for 48 weeks during which participants will be asked to complete four follow-up visits and to continue online self-reports using True Colours.
+The follow-up visits may be completed on-site, through remote contact where no samples are required, or by home visit.
 Participants will also be contacted regularly by a trained RA, the schedule for RA contact is described in section 10.8.2.